 By and large, Michoacán is a very safe and friendly state.
-During our 3 weeks traveling all throughout Michoacán, we never encountered a single time where we felt unsafe or had anything happen to us.
+During our three weeks traveling throughout Michoacán, we never encountered a time when we felt unsafe or had anything happen to us.

-However, our experiences should not be taken for granted and it’s worth noting that Michoacán is home to several cartels, namely the violent groups that control the huge avocado business in the state.
+However, our experiences should not be taken for granted, and it’s worth noting that Michoacán is home to several cartels, namely the violent groups that control the vast avocado business in the state.

 But these cartels don’t target foreigners who stay on the tourism trail and don’t venture into the unknown countryside.
-Most cartel activity is relegated to region near the coastline.
-If you stay in the inland part of Michoacán you will be ok.
+Most cartel activity is relegated to regions near the coastline.
+If you stay in the inland part of Michoacán, you will be okay.

 2. Is Michoacán Expensive?